codeforkjeff/ruby-data-streams/README.md

 Additionally, you can use the [Enumerator](http://ruby-doc.org/core-2.3.1/Enumerator.html) and `Enumerator::Lazy` classes to create enumerables on-the-fly.

 Laziness means that these enumerables don't do anything when they are constructed.
 They have to be evaluated, either by calling the `#force` method, or using one of the methods that forces evaluation, such as `#each`.
-An important consideration: if evaluating a lazy enumerable results in a large array, it will take up a lot of memory, so be careful.
+An important consideration: if `#force` evaluates a lazy enumerable into a large array, it will take up a lot of memory, so be careful.
 Most of the time, you should probably use `#each` instead at the end of the pipeline, and deal with each object one at a time (usually storing it to a file or database, or printing it to stdout).

 ## Real World Complexity